holochain/holonix-archive/docs/content/docs/predictable/index.md

 weight: 3
 ---

-Holonix is designed to avoid common  and fundamental "works on my machine" style frustrations.
+We designed Holonix to avoid common and fundamental "works on my machine" style frustrations, by focusing on predictability.

 It embodies lessons of the full spectrum from low level core development to ad-hoc beginner level hackathon explorations.